GHC Junior Heavyweight Championship

 The Global Honored Crown (GHC) Junior Heavyweight Championship (GHCジュニアヘビー級王座, GHC Junia Hebī-kyū Ōza) is a professional wrestling title in Japanese promotion Pro Wrestling Noah, contested exclusively among junior heavyweight (<100 kg) wrestlers.
 It was created in 2001 when Yoshinobu Kanemaru defeated Juventud Guerrera in a 12-man tournament final.
 In addition to Japan, the title has also been defended in the United States, United Kingdom and Germany.
-As of 13 July 2024, there have been a total of 55 reigns shared between 28 different champions.
-The current champion is Hiromu Takahashi, who is in his first reign.
-He won the title by defeating Yo-Hey at Korakuen Hall on September 8, 2025.
+Kai Fujimura is the current champion in his first reign.
+He won the title by defeating Eita at Legacy Rise: Night 4 on August 10, 2026.